 The 7700ADA7-EQ comes with a companion rear panel overlay that can be placed over the rear panel BNC connectors to identify their function.
-For information on inserting the module into the frame see the 7700FR chapter section 3.
+For information on inserting the module into the frame see section 3 of the 7700FR chapter.

-.Figure 2: 7700ADA7-EQ Rear Panel
+Figure 2-1: 7700ADA7-EQ Rear Panel